 Licensing enquiries will also return to the Pier Avenue reception, from 10am-12noon Tuesdays and Wednesdays, and 1-4pm on Fridays.

-Westleigh House, in Carnarvon Road, Clacton, has been demolished.
-The site will be turned into additional car parking spaces for the High Street car park.
+Westleigh House, in Carnarvon Road, Clacton, has been demolished and the site turned into additional car parking spaces for the High Street car park.

 If you have any questions, email the Communications Manager.